AppColony/slate/source/includes/api/v2/departments/_create.md

 }'
 ```

-This endpoint creates a new department.
+This endpoint creates a new Department.

 ### HTTP Request